sleep-written/bleed-believer/packages/meta/README.md

     }
     ```

--   Create a new instance of `metaManager`:
+-   Create a new instance of `MetaManager`:
     ```ts
     export const ENDPOINT = new MetaManager<EndpointMeta>();
     ```